 Apgar Village

 Since 1946, Eddie’s Cafe and Mercantile has offered Glacier classics breakfast, lunch and dinner along with its Huckleberry ice cream.
-Open daily from 8 a.m. to 8 p.m. during the season.
+Open from 7 a.m. to 9 p.m. during the season.

 Lake McDonald Lodge

 Lucke’s Lounge offers a bar menu burgers, sandwiches, salads along with appetizers.
 Find a full bar along with regional wines and micro-brews.
-Open daily from 11 a.m. to 10 p.m. during the season.
+During the season, the restaurant is open daily from 11 a.m. to 10 p.m.

 Russell’s Fireside Dining Room serves a breakfast buffet along with continental options.
 Find a lunch and dinner menu infused with local flavors, like elk burgers.
 Open daily from 6:30 a.m. to 9:30 p.m. with hours for breakfast, lunch and dinner during the season.